freestylsoccer/logos/README.md

 2. Using wrapped ether as an example, you would add this to the etheruem folder, and it should be named by the token address, and extension should be jpg. e.g. 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2.jpg

+# Invalidate cache of a single token

+node . invalidate:token xdai 0x9C58BAcC331c9aa871AFD802DB6379a98e80CEdb

-# Clear cache of all tokens on one network by network name
+# Invalidate cache of all tokens on one network by network name

-node . clear:network arbitrum
+node . invalidate:network arbitrum

-# Clear cache of all tokens for one network by chainId
+# Invalidate cache of all tokens for one network by chainId

-node . clear:network 250
+node . invalidate:network 250

-# Clear cache of all tokens of all networks
+# Invalidate cache of all tokens of all networks

-node . clear:all
+node . invalidate:all

 # Clone token to network